Anuradhapura period: Technology

-The irrigation works in ancient Sri Lanka dated from about 300 BC during the reign of King Pandukabhaya and under continuous development for the next thousand years, were one of the most complex irrigation systems of the ancient world.
-In addition to underground canals, the Sinhalese were the first to build completely artificial reservoirs and dams to store water.
+The irrigation works of ancient Sri Lanka which began around 300 BC during the reign of King Pandukabhaya and continued to be developed over the next thousand years, ranked among the most complex irrigation systems of the ancient world.
+In addition to the underground canals, the Sinhalese were the first to construct entirely artificial reservoirs and dams for water storage.
 The system was extensively restored and further extended during the reign of King Parākramabāhu.

 Monarchs

-The House of Vijaya, The Five Dravidians, House of Lambakanna I, The Six Dravidians, House of Moriya and the House of Lambakanna II produced 122 monarchs who ruled during this period.
+The House of Vijaya, The Five Dravidians, House of Lambakanna I, The Six Dravidians, House of Moriya and the House of Lambakanna II collectively produced 122 monarchs who ruled during this period.